ENERGY STAR Scores Are Being Updated in 2018. Here’s How Your Scores Will Change.

 Why are ENERGY STAR Scores changing?

 ENERGY STAR uses the Commercial Buildings Energy Consumption Survey (CBECS) produced by the US Energy Information Administration (EIA) to establish its baseline from a national sampling of commercial buildings.
-The data in ENERGY STAR today was collected 15 years ago, and building performance has changed drastically since then.
+The data to create the baseline in ENERGY STAR was collected 15 years ago, and building performance has changed drastically since then.
 The 2012 CBECS recently became available, and ENERGY STAR has been adjusting their baselines and scores accordingly.

 How will my ENERGY STAR Scores change?